 Customer care on social media

 As customers are spending more time on social media, they are expecting quicker and more personalised responses.
 Businesses cannot afford to ignore Facebook, Twitter and Instagram messages at this time but instead need to respond to all private messages before the customer gets impatient and starts to rant publicly about the dreadful service received.
+The bottom line is that customer service is still vitally important to businesses, even in the “new normal”.

 As many people are furloughed or are working from home, they have more time to check out reviews before making a purchase on your online shop especially if your business is new to them.
 According to a Trustpilot UK Consumer Survey conducted in March 2020, there was a 22% decrease of trust in companies since Coronavirus.
 It also showed that 27.5% of consumers are checking more reviews.
 So it is more important than ever to ask your customers to write a review but once they have written a review, thank them for taking the time to do it.